Chickeninvader/Chickeninvader/README.md

 ### Things that I'm currently working on:

-- Binary model to classify accident scenario
-- Generative model for reconstructing the trajectory
+- Learning from Demonstration for sim-2-real duckiebot project

 ### Languages and Tools: